eladr7/LegenDAO-fe/README.md

     git flow feature finish feature_branch
     ```

+- HAVE TO:
+    - add "`#`" prefix before your feature branch name
+    - add "`v`" prefix before a release

 When you're working on your feature branch and **want to get code of another** feature branch:

 -   SHOULD: